apcamargo/genomad/README.md

 ### Installation

 First, you need to install geNomad.
-There's a couple of ways to do that, but two convinient options are using [Pixi](https://pixi.sh/) or [Mamba](https://mamba.readthedocs.io/).
+There's a couple of ways to do that (read more about it in the [documentation](https://portal.nersc.gov/genomad/installation.html)), but two convinient options are using [Pixi](https://pixi.sh/) or [Mamba](https://mamba.readthedocs.io/).
 Both of them will handle the installation of all dependencies for you.

 Pixi allows you to install geNomad as a globally available command for easy execution.